pmjones/ext-request/README.md

 This extension provides two classes:

-- _StdRequest_, essentially a read-only struct composed of PHP superglobals and some other commonly-used values
+- StdRequest, essentially a read-only struct composed of PHP superglobals and some other commonly-used values

-- _StdResponse_, essentially wrapper around response-related PHP functions, with some additional related methods and self-sending capability
+- StdResponse, essentially a wrapper around (and buffer for) response-related PHP functions, with some additional convenience methods, and self-sending capability

 ## StdRequest